 The moth somewhat resembles a poodle but I wouldn’t pet it just yet.
 Like many weird animals, it was only recently discovered in 2009 so not much is yet known about this adorable moth.

 You can wrap anything in a panda print and it would look adorable, even including ants!
 The Panda ant actually is a type of wasp though and it stings just as badly so don’t get too close.

 The Narwhal is something you would think only exists in fairy tales but the unicorn of the sea is truly real.
 They live in the Arctic and their large “tusk” is actually a canine tooth and it offers plenty of protection against predators.

 22) Ezo Momonga

-This cute little fella is a flying squirrel near Hokkaido Island in Japan and his big shiny eyes only makes him cuter.
+This cute little fella is a flying squirrel near Hokkaido Island in Japan and his big shiny eyes only make him cuter.

 Nature is amazing and it is always exciting with new species are discovered.
-Please share these animals don’t almost don’t look real with your friends and family.
+Please share these weird animals that almost don’t look real with your friends and family.